-We are parents and started this project, because we wanted to find ways to encourage and inspire girls 8 to 14.
-We picked this age range, because there are many programs for girls age 14 and up, but few that bridge the gab between early interest in technology and the availability of computer classes later on.
+We are parents who started this project because we wanted to find ways to encourage and inspire girls ages 8 to 14.
+We picked this age range because while there are many programs for girls age 14 and up, there are few that bridge strive to cultivate early and sustained interest in technology and engineering.

-We are software developers, product managers, and even have experience working for non-profits.
+We are software developers, product managers, and non-profit professionals.
 We’ve built and shipped complicated hardware and software products before starting on Boolean Box.

 As a team, we started on this path with a purpose.
 We’ve created course materials, ran a successful Kickstarter, and founded a non-profit called Boolean Girl (booleangirl.org).
 We are passionate about our work and truly want to change the make up the technology workforce.